sts10/sts10.github.io/_drafts/2018-05-16-1password-cracking-challenge.markdown

 Obviously we're going to be running this guess function a lot (we are going to be mixing a lot of shades of red and comparing the outputted shade of purple with the given shade of purple).

+### The guessing loops

 1Password tells us that the passwords will be three words [RANDOMLY chosen](https://github.com/agilebits/crackme/tree/master/cmd) from [this word list](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt), with a space in between each word.
 (To understand why it's important to have a character in between each word, you can read [an earlier post of mine](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html).)

 We want to run through every possible password (since their made up of three words we could also call them passphrases), performing what's called a brute force attack.
 For example, our first guess is going to be `aardvark aardvark aardvark`, and then our second guess will be `aardvark aardvark abaci`, and so on, until our produced derived hash matches the given derived hash.

-Here is the `run_crack` function (from [this old commit](https://github.com/sts10/crackme-rust/blob/0a4abdd7cf9f6783095988dc8e6d2ee2752b037b/src/main.rs)).
+Here is the `run_crack` function (as seen in [the "no-threads" branch of the Github repo](https://github.com/sts10/crackme-rust/blob/no-threads/src/main.rs)).
 It sports three nested `for` loops, each of which work through the same array of words created from the word list text file.
 If the `guess` function (shown above) returns `true`, it prints the correct guess and then returns it; else it prints the incorrect guess and moves on to the next guess.

 ```rust
 fn run_crack(given_iterations: u32, given_salt: &str, given_derived: &str) -> Option<String> {